PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION ONE: VETTING COMMITTEE {#6-1}

-The Vetting Committee shall be composed of Chapter members and local comrades, and chaired by the Chapter Vetting Chair and overseen by the Secretary of the Chapter, and shall be responsible for conducting interviews with provisional members and local comrades of the Chapter.
-(See Article Two, Section Six, Subsection One.)
+The Vetting Committee shall be composed of Chapter members and local comrades, and chaired by the Chapter Vetting Chair and overseen by the Secretary of the Chapter, and shall be responsible for conducting interviews with provisional members and local comrades of the Chapter (see [Article Two, Section Two](#2-2)).
 One member of the Vetting Committee for each interview shall be a senior member of the Committee.
 A senior member of this Committee is defined as a Committee member who has attended at least five (5) vetting meetings.

 ## SECTION TWO: FIREARMS TRAINING COMMITTEE {#6-2}

 The Firearms Training Committee (hereafter the FTC) shall be composed of Chapter members and local comrades with advanced knowledge of firearms safety and proficiency.
 Examples of this include, but are not limited to, firearms instructors and range safety officers.
 FTC members should be intensely aware that they are taking the safety of the larger membership in their hands, and should make their decisions accordingly.

 The FTC shall provide at least one Representative for each Chapter Range Day and firearms class.
-This shall be distinct from the Event Organizer of the Event (see Article Five, Section Two).
+This shall be distinct from the Event Organizer of the Event (see [Article Five, Section Two](#5-2)).
 For firearms safety/proficiency classes, the FTC representative(s) shall be the class instructor(s).
 For non-class range days, the FTC representative(s) shall be the lead range safety officer(s) for the event.

 The FTC representative(s) are responsible for monitoring for unsafe behavior at firearms classes and range days, and shall be tasked with preventing unsafe behavior and removing unsafe individuals to the best of their ability.

-The FTC shall approve the guests of members and local comrades attending a Range Day, as stipulated in Article Two, Section Three, Paragraph 5.
+The FTC shall approve the guests of members and local comrades attending a Range Day.

-Pursuant to Article Two, Section Three, the FTC shall be able to certify, in conjunction with Event Organizers and the CCC, the ability of members and local comrades to safely handle firearms prior to each event.
+The FTC shall be able to certify, in conjunction with Event Organizers and the [CCC](#4-2), the ability of members and local comrades to safely handle firearms prior to each event.

 ## SECTION THREE: MEMBER WELFARE COMMITTEE {#6-3}

-The Member Welfare Committee (MWC) shall be formed on an as-needed basis as stipulated in Article One, Section Four, composed of Chapter members and local comrades.
-The combined CCC and CRC shall appoint a MWC chair tasked with fielding MWC reports and coordinating formation of MWC(s) as needed.
-At time of taking office, the MWC Chair must be a National Organization member with a non-disclosure agreement on file with the Organization.
+The Member Welfare Committee (MWC) shall be formed on an as-needed basis, composed of Chapter members and local comrades.
+The combined [CCC](#4-2) and [CRC](#4-3) shall appoint a MWC chair tasked with fielding MWC reports and coordinating formation of MWC(s) as needed.
+At time of taking office, the MWC Chair must be a National Organization member with a non-disclosure agreement (NDA) on file with the Organization.
 Aside from the MWC chair, the committee shall be dissolved when it is determined by the MWC, the CCC, or the affected person that the situation is stable.

-MWC matters include, but are not limited to, issues between members/local comrades, officers and members/local comrades, and officers themselves that may affect organizational participation or the ability to provide instruction.
+MWC matters include, but are not limited to, issues between members/local comrades, between chapter leaders and members/local comrades, and among leadership that may affect organizational participation or the ability to provide instruction.
 The purpose of the MWC should align with the chapter’s established expectations for conduct, which include principles such as engaging in good faith.

 MWC involvement and makeup should be guided by an internal policy that is communicated proactively to the membership and grounded in the Organization and Chapter's mission and vision, specifically, commitments to carceral abolition, restorative and transformative justice, and an understanding of marginalization.
 The internal policy should outline what documentation for exclusionary and restorative actions should look like, as well as a plain language map of what escalated consequences can look like in the event of ongoing and egregious behavior.

 The MWC should not be considered a last resort; rather, it should be utilized proactively to address issues early whenever possible.
 The MWC has the authority to make recommendations, lead investigations, gather relevant evidence, and present findings to the combined CCC and CRC when larger actions are required, in accordance with the designated section and subsection.

-Members of the MWC can also be moderators or hold other roles, and any actions in the role of MWC should be made clear.
+The MWC Chair shall also hold primary responsibility for setting and coordinating policy related to community moderation.
+All actions they or other moderators take in their respective role of MWC Chair/moderator (as opposed to as a peer member/local comrade) shall be made clear to the affected person(s).

 ## SECTION FOUR: OTHER COMMITTEES {#6-4}

-Other committees may be established or dissolved by simple majority vote of the combined CCC and CRC at any time without amendment to the Bylaws.
+Other committees may be established or dissolved by [policy documents](#7) enacted by majority vote of the combined CCC and CRC at any time without amendment to the Bylaws.
 Each committee shall be composed of Chapter members and local comrades, and have a Chair who will serve as a Chapter Representative.

 # ARTICLE SEVEN: OTHER POLICIES AND PROCEDURES {#7}

-All policies and procedures not documented in the Bylaws, or which need further elaboration, may be drafted by any member of Chapter leadership, recorded internally, and enacted by a simple majority vote of the combined CCC and CRC.
+All policies and procedures not documented in the Bylaws, or which need further elaboration, may be drafted by any member of Chapter leadership, recorded internally, and enacted by a simple majority vote of the combined [CCC](#4-2) and [CRC](#4-3).
 These documented policies and procedures of the Chapter shall be accessible to full members and local comrades, and, upon request, the Governing Body of the Organization and its officers, but will otherwise remain confidential.
 Effective date of each policy or procedure will be recorded.
 These policies and procedures may be amended or removed by simple majority votes of the combined CCC and CRC.

 A Chapter policy or procedure may be enacted, amended, or removed bypassing Chapter leadership by a two-thirds supermajority of vetted membership of the Chapter, with greater than 50% quorum of combined full members and local comrades.

 # ARTICLE EIGHT: INOPERABLE CLAUSE {#8}

-In the event that the Chapter is rendered nonfunctional due to consistent lack of quorum or the consistent absence of leadership, any member of the CCC may invoke the deratification procedure of the Chapter's charter with a one month waiting period and all reasonable effort will be taken to notify current members and local comrades that the Chapter will be doing so.
+In the event that the Chapter is rendered nonfunctional due to consistent lack of quorum or the consistent absence of leadership, any member of the [CCC](#4-2) may invoke the deratification procedure of the Chapter's charter with a one month waiting period and all reasonable effort will be taken to notify current members and local comrades that the Chapter will be doing so.

 # ARTICLE NINE: RATIFICATION {#9}

-Pursuant to Article Ten of the revised Socialist Rifle Association Bylaws, the Puget Sound Socialist Rifle Association formally ratified these bylaws on [insert ratification date here].
-With X ayes and X nays, were witnessed by the Chapter Secretary TBD.
+Pursuant to [Article Ten of the revised Socialist Rifle Association Bylaws](https://socialistra.org/bylaws/#article-ten-continuity), the Puget Sound Socialist Rifle Association formally ratified these bylaws on [insert ratification date here], with X ayes and X nays, witnessed by Interim Chapter Secretary TBD.
 The Organizing Committee of the Socialist Rifle Association granted recognition of this ratification on [insert recognition date here].

 # ARTICLE TEN: AMENDMENTS TO THE BYLAWS {#10}